glentner/SLiPy/README.md

 not going to document it's usage here.
 Its name is unfortunate for me as it is a bit over done with the convention I was already using, but for consistency I will keep it as it was from the author.

+Documentation on the specific tools available here is forthcoming.
+In the interim, most are self-documenting.